-See pages 56-57, and 60 of our Hiking Guide for full descriptions of these 5 hikes.
+See page 50 for our Hiking Guide with full descriptions of these 5 hikes.

-- GREAT 1.
-The Pa'rus Trail is flat, scenic, and the kids can stop along the way to play in the river. - 2.
-The Riverside Walk is another great kids hike with river access. - 3.
+- 2. The Riverside Walk is another great kids hike with river access. - 3.
 The Lower Emerald Pool Trail is another easy hike option for kids.
-No water access the park does not allow swimming in the Emerald Pools but the hike is very pleasant. - 4.
+No water access - the park does not allow swimming in the Emerald Pools - but the hike is very pleasant. - 4.
 The Many Pools Trail in the East Canyon zone of the park features abundant pools that form in the slickrock full of frogs and tadpoles (in the warmer seasons) for kids to search. - 5.
 The Northgate Peaks Hike is a great option for families. (see picture below)